kimnana45/Project-1/README.md

 ## How It Works

 User can collect scholar articles from all over the world by inputing the topic they would like to know about in the search box.

 <img src="screenshots/searchEx.png">

+The articles are from a research library called CORE.
+The result is generated from an AJAX call.
+Please refer to article.js for specifics of functionality.